Trump says US will ‘run’ Venezuela until ‘safe transition’

 “The secretary-general calls on all actors in Venezuela to engage in inclusive dialogue, in full respect of human rights and the rule of law.”

-The Prime Minister has faced calls from some opposition politicians to condemn the military action, but resisted doing so in remarks from Downing Street hours before the US president’s press conference.
+The Prime Minister is facing calls from Labour MPs, as well as opposition politicians, to condemn the military action, but resisted doing so in remarks hours before the US president’s press conference.

-“As you know, I always say and believe we should all uphold international law, but I think at this stage, fast-moving situation, let’s establish the facts and take it from there,” he said.
+“As you know, I always say and believe we should all uphold international law, but I think at this stage, fast-moving situation, let’s establish the facts and take it from there,” he told broadcasters.

 “What I can say is that the UK was not involved in any way in this operation and as you’d expect we’re focusing on British national in Venezuela and working very closely with our embassy.”